tmacwill/understanding-computers/2-binary.markdown

 <img src="img/2-morse.jpg" style="width: 600px" alt="Morse Code" />

 Since flags and sounds are a bit impractical for your computer, a character encoding called **US-ASCII** is more common.
 ASCII defines numerical representations for 128 different "characters," where a character can be a letter, number, symbol, or Mickey Mouse.
 For example, the character "A" is represented by the number 65 in ASCII, and the character "a" is represented by the number 97.
 So, whenever we need to represent the character "A" using ASCII, we can simply use the number 65 instead, just like a ship would fly a blue and white flag.
+From your computer's perspective, then, the sequence of characters "CS E-1" could be represented by the sequence of decimal numbers "67 83 32 69 45 49", which ultimately will be stored as the sequence of binary numbers "FILL THS IN".
 Since we've already seen that binary can be used to represent numbers using only zeroes and ones, we can use ASCII to represent letters using zeroes and ones as well.
 Here's the complete ASCII table: